 The Takeaway

-So, can the government take money out of your bank account?
-The answer is yes – sort of.
-While the government may not be the one directly taking the money out of someone’s account, they can permit an employer or financial institution to do so.
+So can the government take money out of your bank account?
+The answer is yes if you fail to pay your taxes.
+In addition, the government permita an employer or financial institution to do so in certain situations.

-If someone plans for debt and other required payments properly, chances are that money won’t ever have to be removed from their account without their permission.
+If you plan for debt and other required payments properly, chances are that money won’t ever have to be removed from your account without your permission.
 Even though funds can be unexpectedly withdrawn via right of offset and garnishment of wages, a person usually knows they have debt that’s past due and may not be totally surprised by this turn of events.
 When falling behind in payments, it’s often a good idea to talk directly with creditors and explain the situation.
-A new plan may be created that allows the person in debt to avoid these two scenarios we’ve just explored.
+Your lender may be willing to set up a new repayment plan that allows you to avoid these two scenarios we’ve just explored.

 A New Way to Bank With SoFi